 At present, these needs have not been fully decided since they will emerge from discussion with a group or individual doctors.
 Examples could be:

 - A preceptorship on specific aspects of iron chelation

 - A preceptorship on endocrine monitoring or treatment

 - A preceptorship on generic drugs or treatment adherence

 Clinical preceptorships should be based on clinical case presentations and discussions.
 A prearranged agenda may not therefore be appropriate each time.
 This will depend on the subject chosen and the interest of the participants.
 It will vary from clinical research to issues of routine care.
 The subject matter will be discussed with the services who need the preceptorship and the expert centre will be chosen according to its specific sphere of interest.
-However an example can be given of a cardiology preceptorship: in this
+However, an example can be given of a cardiology preceptorship.